benholmgren/personal-site/me.md

 of these two fantastic places are highlighted in my page on mountains.
 Both have enriched my life a great deal.

 Far more important than geography, home is defined by people.
 Here are mine.
-(And my awesome dog, Rosie.
+(And our awesome dog, Rosie.
 She's a total rascal.
 Today was the best day of her life.)

 ![fam](./assets/images/fam.JPG)